Is Large-Scale Pretraining the Secret to Good Domain Generalization?: Introduction

 \section{Introduction}

 Domain Generalization (DG) addresses the challenge of enabling AI models to generalize from known domains to unseen ones, a critical task given the inevitable distribution shifts between training and real-world deployment~\citep{saenko2010adapting}.
 DG pipelines typically consist of three stages: pretraining a model on a large, general dataset; finetuning the model with one or more source domains; and finally evaluating the model on target domains that are distinct from source domains.
-More and more, DG methods rely on huge-scale foundation models for initialization.
+DG methods increasingly rely on huge-scale foundation models for initialization (\eg,~\citep{shu2023clipood,cha2022miro,addepalli2024leveraging}).
 Simultaneously, finetuning has increasingly incorporated regularization to prevent catastrophic forgetting.
-As a result, it remains unclear whether DG adaptation methods are genuinely improving or if enhanced benchmark performance is simply due to stronger pre-training combined with regularization, or even the presence of target domains within the hundred million-scale pre-training data.
+As a result, it remains unclear whether DG methods are genuinely improving or if benchmark performance gains are simply due to stronger pre-training, possibly with the target domains within the hundred million-scale pre-training data~\citep{mayilvahanan2025in}, combined with regularization.